 Planning a trip to The Happiest Place on Earth can be intimidating for any parent.
-I’ve been there with my kids three times, and as a blogger have met enough of the behind-the-scenes folks to learn a few techy tricks.
+I’ve been there with my kids three or four times, and as a blogger have met enough of the behind-the-scenes folks to learn a few techy tricks.

 1- Watch a few videos on YouTube.
 If you have an anxious child and want to prepare him or her for larger-than-life characters or rides, there is plenty of footage on YouTube to help you do that.
 Search for the name of the ride and the words “disneyland ride”.
 You’ll find it.
 If you are thinking it’s all fun and games at Disneyland, I encourage you to watch a video of Pinocchio’s Daring Journey.
 It’s freaking scary and I regretted pressuring my 7-year old son to ride it.
 This YouTube channel has high quality, if lengthy, videos of a number of rides.

 Nothing to obsessively refresh, but nice to browse while you’re waiting in line, and the word on the street is that if you tweet them with a question, you’ll get a response.